ernestng11/touchpoint-prediction/README.md

 ### 4. One hot encode categorical variables

+For categorical variables, I made columns for each such that they are transformed into binary variables.

 ## Model Building

-Metrics for evaluating models:
+**Metrics** for evaluating models:
-1. Multiclass logloss since we are predicting the probabilities of the next touchpoint, I want to find the average difference between all probability distributions
+1. Multiclass logloss since we are predicting the probabilities of the next touchpoint, I want to find the average difference between all probability distributions.
-2. F1-Score(Micro) since we have imbalanced classes of labels
+2. F1-Score(Micro) since we have imbalanced classes of labels.

-### 1. Standardize/normalize numerical data
+### 1a.
+Standardize/normalize numerical data

 ![Age distribution plot](/images/plot13.png)
 ![Income distribution plot](/images/plot14.png)
 ![Average spending dist plot](/images/plot15.png)

+### 1b.
+Stratified train test split

+I wrote a custom script to split my dataset into train, validation and test sets using the stratify strategy.
+Train size 80%, Validation set and Test set 10% each.

-### 2. Try baseline ensemble model:  Random Forest
+### 2. Try baseline ensemble model:  **Random Forest**

 **Random Forest**